 Aging is one of the most complex situations we go through in our lives.
 While growing older comes with a number of benefits, it can also be quite challenging as well.
 No matter how old we are now, everyone has stopped and had that moment where they just thought, “I’m too old for this.”
 It can be a harrowing and even defeating thought.
 It’s one that too many of us allow to cross our minds.

 Sure, there are some things that can become more difficult with age.
 There are also plenty of things that you will never be too old for.
 Don’t believe it?
-We’ve gone ahead and compiled a list of five of the many things that you are simply never too old no matter how many years go by.
+We’ve gone ahead and compiled a list of five of the many things that you are simply never too old for no matter how many years go by.

-Whether you’re a fan of a long weekend afternoon snooze on the sofa, or if you’re more of a quick and refreshing power-nap type; no one is ever too old naps.
+Whether you’re a fan of a long weekend afternoon snooze on the sofa, or if you’re more of a quick and refreshing power-nap type; no one is ever too old for naps.
 You may run out of time to lay down and take a nap.
 However, you should never feel like you’re too old to catch some mid-day zzz’s.

 Not only can naps make us feel more refreshed and alert, but they can actually help improve your overall health.
 Seniors need, on average, about 7-9 hours of sleep per night.
 Yet, the average senior doesn’t get this much rest.
-Seniors are also often victim to issues with insomnia.
+Seniors are also often victims of issues with insomnia.
 A lack of sleep can really take a toll on your health.
 A nap can help make sure that you’re getting the rest that you need to stay your healthiest and keep your mind and body sharp at any age.

 Naps are even a helpful tool for seniors who experience Sundowner’s Syndrome or who are experiencing the early stages of dementia.
 Plus, naps just help you feel better no matter what age you are.
 So go ahead and treat yourself to a mid-day snooze.